What Debts Can I File Bankruptcy on in California?

 1. Under Chapter 7, debtors can discharge debts if they qualify under the strict eligibility rules.
 This type of bankruptcy is harsh for creditors who suffer losses, so it is reserved only for those who truly need it.
 Your earnings must be lower than the state median income for California, but you may also qualify if you satisfy the criteria for the Means Test.
 This evaluation takes your income and subtracts the important bills you pay monthly, such as your mortgage, rent, utilities, food, and transportation.

-2. The focus of Chapter 13 bankruptcy is on creating a debt repayment plan to pay back creditors before the court discharges qualifying debt.
+2. The focus of a Chapter 13 bankruptcy case is on creating a debt repayment plan to pay back creditors before the court discharges qualifying debt.
 Chapter 13 may be your only option if you do not meet the income requirements of Chapter 7.
 The only eligibility rule is that you must have a steady income to stay current with the debt repayment plan.
 Plus, if you want to keep your assets in bankruptcy, Chapter 13 might be your first choice even if you do qualify for Chapter 7.

 Secured v.
 Unsecured Debts